microsoft/BotBuilder-CognitiveServices/Node/README_QnAMaker.md

 + Knowledge Base ID - Each knowledge base created is assigned a unique subscription key by the tool.
 + Default Message (optional) - Message to show if there is no match in the knowledge base.
 + Score Threshold (optional) - Threshold value of the match confidence score returned by the service.
 It ranges from 0-1.
 This is useful in controlling the relevance of the responses.
++ Top (optional) - Number of results returned.
++ EndpointHostName (optional) - To be used with the V4 APIs and the GA stack.
+See [here](https://aka.ms/qnamaker-docs-changesfrompreview).

 ### Calling the QnAMakerDialog
 The example extends the QnAMakerDialog, and calls it with the required parameters.